Most high school basketball conference races are over

 With Northwest Guilford traveling to Ragsdale at 6 p.m.
 Friday or 4 p.m.
-Saturday to determine the Metro 4-A girls basketball title, here's a look at who's clinched the regular-season championship and automatic NCHSAA playoff berth in other Triad area conferences:
+Saturday to determine the Metro 4-A girls basketball title, here's a look at who' has clinched the regular-season championship and automatic NCHSAA playoff berths in other Triad area conferences, in advance of state tournament pairings being announced Sunday:

 BOYS